Halloween in Boston celebrations start at least a month before the actual event on October 31st.

 This family-owned shop has been here since 1947, and for the fashionably adventurous, it's not just for Halloween.
 Boston is a more interesting place to party because of it.
 Open daily; call 617-262-9255 for hours.

-Take a day trip or even a long weekend from Boston to experience Halloween in Salem, Massachusetts, also known as the "Witch Capital" after the infamous witch trials of 1692 led to the execution of 20 people and 2 dogs.
+Immerse yourself in witch culture by heading north of Boston to Salem, Massachusetts, also known as the "Witch Capital" after the infamous witch trials of 1692 led to the execution of 20 people and 2 dogs.
+Numerous historic and entertaining witch museums, historic sites, and appealing restaurants provide more than enough to see and do during your visit.

 Check out Halloween in Salem for more about the witch museums.
 To find this year's date for Salem's Haunted Happenings Grande Parade, usually held in early October, check the Boston Events for October.